DDBC23/RPSLS-Game/README.md

 - __Menu Bar__

-  - The menu bar allows the user to navigate between different game modes, review rules for each mode and display the current high scores for both game mode using a drop-down style display with a hover visual effect and creates a pop out window for the selected choice.
+  - The menu bar allows the user to navigate between different game modes, review the rules for the game display the current high scores for using a drop-down style display with a hover visual effect and creates a pop out window for the selected choice.

   - This section allows for simple access to information without the need to redirect to multiple pages.

 ![Menu Bar](/assets/media/menu_bar.png)